 If you collapse the website's navigation into a smaller area, or anchor link to a navigation area like the footer, clearly label the link or interaction as the navigation by using a proper icon that makes sense to your audience.
 These broad concepts can serve you well to employ on your next responsive design project.

 Here are five examples of RWD sites, created some time ago, that get it right.
+Get your site right with the best web hosting around.

 For the Pittsburgh Glass Center Art Museum's responsive website, a navigation system collapses into a clearly identifiable icon link that then links to an anchored set of links near the footer on the smaller screen sizes.